 An oil sands project

-Our 100%-owned Christina Lake project is one of our two producing oil sands operations in northeastern Alberta, and is located approximately 150 kilometres southeast of Fort McMurray.
+Our 100 percent-owned Christina Lake project is one of our two producing oil sands operations in northeastern Alberta, and is located approximately 150 kilometres southeast of Fort McMurray.
 The oil at Christina Lake is about 375 metres underground.
 It's so deep that we have to use specialized technology to drill and pump it to the surface.
 The technology we use is called steam-assisted gravity drainage (SAGD).

 Construction of our pilot project at Christina Lake began in 2000 and first production occurred two years later.
 The project is expected to operate for more than 30 years.